grwells/UofI_AdvRobotics/iRobot_Create3_Setup_Guide/irobot_create3_setup_guide_V1.2.md

 ![topic list output](topic_list.png)

-If there fewer outputs, you may have a network problem blocking connection to the robot.
-Possible solutions may also include sourcing a ROS2 setup script after building the project (see `install/setup.sh` or `install/local_setup.sh`).
+If there fewer outputs, follow [the robot configuration guide](#irobot-create3-configuration-guide) to connect the robot to your network and update the firmware.

-Also make sure that your robot is connected to the same network as the laptop/machine you are running the command on.
+If you get the full output above, you have verified ROS2 is running and that the node running on the robot is visible to your machine.

 ## iRobot Create3 Configuration Guide